Sterling Silver Care

 - Avoid exposing your jewelry to chemical products like perfume, makeup, hairspray, perfumed lotion, or household cleaners.

-- You should clean your jewelry when it is dirty to keep its shine.
-To do so, you can soak your jewelry in slightly soapy water (dish soap) and use a soft cloth to polish.
+- You can soak your jewelry in slightly soapy water (dish soap) and use a soft cloth to polish it.